benesjan/aztec-artifact-bug/README.md

-# Simple Counter Contract Replication
+# Simple Counter Contract Replication.
+Artifact bug.

 This repository includes a simple counter contract and a counter with a token dependency for replication.
-The project demonstrates how adding a dependency in the `Nargo.toml` affects the generated TypeScript storage layout in Aztec v0.54.0.
+The project demonstrates how adding the token dependency in the `Nargo.toml` affects the generated TypeScript storage layout in Aztec v0.54.0.

 ## Folder Structure